mbrenes26/my-ai-stack/.clinerules/workflows/my-check_file_structure.md

   ```
 - Include **inline comments** to clarify output or purpose.
 - Avoid unnecessary repetition of imports unless conceptually required.
+- Maintain **chronological flow** of examples when aligned with instructional media.

 ### 3.3 Lists and Bullets
 - Use `-` for unordered lists.